Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (iii) Provide species or habitat location(s) on a map.

-(2) Submitted proposals will be reviewed by the Planning and Community Development Director and forwarded to the Departments of Fish and Wildlife and Natural Resources, and/or other local, State, Federal, or tribal agencies or experts for comment and recommendation regarding accuracy of data and effectiveness of proposed management strategies.
+(2) Submitted proposals will be reviewed by the Planning and Community Development Director or designee and forwarded to the Departments of Fish and Wildlife and Natural Resources, and/or other local, State, Federal, or tribal agencies or experts for comment and recommendation regarding accuracy of data and effectiveness of proposed management strategies.

 (3) The City Council will hold a public hearing for proposals found to be complete, accurate, potentially effective, and within the scope of this chapter.
 Approved nominations will become designated a species or habitat of local importance and will be subject to the provisions of this chapter.